 *YHL Sidenote: We wholeheartedly agree!
-In fact we’ve been slowly painting our white ceilings (we went a shade lighter in our master bedroom, carried the wall color onto the ceiling in the bathroom, and went with a fun coordinating shade in the nursery) and we love the effect.
+In fact we’ve been slowly painting our white ceilings (we went a shade lighter in our bedroom, carried the wall color onto the ceiling in the bathroom, and went with a fun coordinating shade in the nursery) and we love the effect.
 Don’t ignore your room’s fifth wall!

 12. “Paint is the least expensive mistake you can make.
 Be brave.
 The worst-case scenario is that you’ll have to repaint.”

 *YHL Sidenote: You’re preaching to the choir here BHG.
 We like to say that we have a Nike-esque philosophy when it comes to paint: just do it.

 13. “To tell if a color has a pinkish, grayish, or greenish cast, look at similar swatches side by side.
 It’s all about comparison.”

 *YHL Sidenote: This is how we have picked every single color in our house (and avoided a slew of “too-yellow” tans and “too pastel” greens and blues).
 Comparison is key- and be sure to check them at all times of the day so you can evaluate how changing sunlight effects the swatches.